ibm-cloud-docs/containers/cs_clusters.md

 3. Select a geography in which to deploy your cluster.
 4. Select a metro location in the geography.
 Your cluster is created in a zone within this metro.
 5. Give your cluster a name.
 The name must start with a letter, can contain letters, numbers, and hyphen (-), and must be 35 characters or fewer.
 Use a name that is unique across regions.
 6. Click **Create cluster**.
 By default, a worker pool with one worker node is created.
 You can see the progress of the worker node deployment in the **Worker nodes** tab.
-When the deploy is done, you can see that your cluster is ready in the **Overview** tab.
+When the deployment is done, you can see that your cluster is ready in the **Overview** tab.
 Note that even if the cluster is ready, some parts of the cluster that are used by other services, such as registry image pull secrets, might still be in process.

   Every worker node is assigned a unique worker node ID and domain name that must not be changed manually after the cluster is created.
 Changing the ID or domain name prevents the Kubernetes master from managing your cluster.
   {: important}